Commissioner for ACT Revenue

 - is disclosed to an authorised government official such as, the Ombudsman, the Commissioner of Police, the Auditor-General, the Treasurer, the Commissioner for Fair Trading, the Australian Crime Commission, or the Under Treasurer.
 In some situations, personal information held by the ACT Revenue Office may be provided to agents of the Commissioner or persons contracted by the Commissioner to provide services.
 Where this is necessary, reasonable steps are taken to ensure that these persons are engaged subject to the secrecy provisions of the Tax Administration Act and the First Home Owner Act, and are also required to comply with the requirements of the Information Privacy Act.
 The Commissioner may also disclose personal information to third parties, such as the Australian Tax Office and other state and territory revenue offices for the purposes of the administration or execution of a tax law in those jurisdictions.

-It may not be possible for the ACT Revenue Office to properly administer the Acts for which it has administrative responsibility, or carry out its functions unless an individual provides personal information.
-In some limited circumstances, for example if a person is making a general inquiry or providing a tip-off, the ACT Revenue Office may permit personal information identifying the source of details supplied to it to be removed or withheld.
+It may not be possible for the ACT Revenue Office to properly administer the Acts for which it has administrative responsibility, or carry out its functions unless an individual provides sufficient personal information in order to confirm their identity.
+In some limited circumstances, for example if a person is making a general inquiry or when providing a tip-off, a person may remain either anonymous or use a pseudonym.

 An individual may make a request that the ACT Revenue Office correct their personal information it holds if the information is incomplete, incorrect, out of date or misleading.
 Upon receiving such a request, the Office must take reasonable steps, where appropriate, to correct, and satisfy itself that the information is accurate, up to date, complete, relevant and not misleading in relation to the purpose for which it is held.
 A response to a request will normally be provided within 30 days.